SIDN/anteater/README.md

 ## Status
 * 2021-03-02: **The first dashboard** is operational!
-Please have a go!
-  * We will keep on adding more dashboards in the comming days, namely:
+  * We will keep on adding more dashboards in the coming days, namely:
     1. One dashboard per authoritative server
     1. One dashboard for HyperGiants and your favorite ASes
 * Follow [INSTALL.md](INSTALL.md) for how to configure it